-In this work we studied the GC magnetar, PSR J1745-2900, using ALMA archival data of Sgr A$^{*}$.
-This is because the source is located within the same synthetized beam of Sgr A$^{*}$ ($\theta \approx$ 5.7''), due to its 0.07-2 pc projected distance \citep{reapsr}.
-We searched for the magnetar's single pulses to link them to FRBs emission.
+For this work we studied the GC magnetar, PSR J1745-2900, using ALMA archival data of Sgr A$^{*}$.
+This is because the source is located within the same synthesised beam of Sgr A$^{*}$ ($\theta \approx$ 5.7''), due to its 0.07-2 pc projected distance \citep{reapsr}.
+We searched for the magnetar --single pulses to link them to FRB emission.
 We examined the potential of phased ALMA to open a window to higher frequency observations of radio transients.
-This paper is organized as follows: in Section \ref{sec:sec2} we describe the observations, then in Section \ref{sec:sec3} the single pulse search.
-In Section \ref{sec:sec4} we present the results of the pulses characterization.
+This paper is organized as follows.
+In Section \ref{sec:sec2} we describe the observations, and then in Section \ref{sec:sec3} the single pulse search.
+In Section \ref{sec:sec4} we present the results of the pulses characterisation.
 In Section \ref{sec:sec5} we discuss the future prospects of using phased ALMA for radio transient observations.
 Finally, in Section \ref{sec:sec6} we present our final remarks.